scaffold-eth/scaffold-eth-typescript/packages/advanced/subgraph/README.md

 # Subgraph

-1. Make sure your local chain is running first.
+1. Make sure your local chain is running first and you have ran `yarn deploy`.

 2. Make sure you are running `graph-node` using docker,  for instructions checkout `README.md` in `packages/advanced/services` directory.